Find clarity. Strengthen relationships. Move forward.

 Meet Chris

 I’m a straightforward, nonjudgmental therapist who values honesty, curiosity, and practicality.
-My goal isn’t to pathologize you or tell you how to live, but to help you recognize patterns that no longer serve you and develop healthier, more sustainable ways of relating to yourself and others.
+My goal isn’t to pathologize you or tell you how to live, but to help you understand the patterns that keep getting in your way and develop healthier, more sustainable ways of relating to yourself and others.

-Therapy is a collaborative process.
-We’ll focus on what’s bringing you in now while also paying attention to longer-standing patterns—how you handle stress, relationships, emotions, and expectations placed on you by others or yourself.
-Together, we’ll work to understand how your past experiences show up in the present so you can respond differently going forward.
+We’ll focus on what’s bringing you in now while also paying attention to longer-standing patterns: how you handle stress, relationships, emotions, and expectations placed on you by others or yourself.
+Together, we’ll work to understand how past experiences may be showing up in the present so you can respond with more clarity and choice.

-My approach is grounded in psychodynamic (psychoanalytic) psychotherapy, but I don’t believe in rigid methods or one-size-fits-all treatment.
-Depending on your needs, our work may draw from relational, somatic, mindfulness-based, and other therapeutic approaches.
-Some sessions may feel more exploratory, others more practical.
+My approach is grounded in psychodynamic and psychoanalytic psychotherapy, but I don’t believe in rigid methods or one-size-fits-all treatment.
+Depending on your needs, our work may also draw from relational, somatic, mindfulness-based, cognitive behavioral, and other therapeutic approaches.
+Some sessions may feel more exploratory; others may be more practical.
 I check in regularly to make sure therapy feels useful and that we’re moving in a direction that makes sense for you.

 Therapy isn’t about quick fixes, but it should feel purposeful.
-Over time, many men notice increased clarity, improved relationships, greater emotional range, and a stronger sense of agency in their lives.
+Over time, many people notice increased clarity, improved relationships, greater emotional range, and a stronger sense of agency in their lives.

 “Chris is an amazing therapist who managed to create a safe space for me to open up and feel supported in a judgement-free zone.
 Highly recommend him.” -B.C.